Cointegration without Unit Roots: Introduction

 \section{Introduction}

-The cointegrated vector autoregressive (CVAR) model has been widely applied to the modelling of macroeconomic time series -- a testament to its ability to account for both the short- and long-run dynamics of these series in a unified way.
-By allowing for one or more autoregressive roots at unity, the model is able to match two key features of these series: firstly their high degree of persistence, which gives rise to their characteristically `random wandering' behaviour, and secondly the tendency for economically related series to move together, such that certain linear combinations of these series are markedly less persistent than the series themselves.
-These linear combinations are, of course, the cointegrating relationships between the series.
+Since its development in the late 1980s, the cointegrated vector autoregressive model has been widely applied to the modelling of macroeconomic time series -- a testament to its ability to account for both the short- and long-run dynamics of these series in a unified way (\citealp{hendry1986econometric}; \citealp{EG87Ecta}; \citealp{Joh95}).
+By allowing for one or more autoregressive roots at unity, the model is able to match two key features of these series: their high degree of persistence, which gives rise to their characteristically `random wandering' behaviour, and the tendency for economically related series to move together, such that certain linear combinations of these series -- given by the cointegrating relationships -- are markedly less persistent than the series themselves.
+Dual to this, the model provides a framework for identifying the structural shocks whose permanent effects generate these patterns of co-movement (\citealp{BlanchardQuah89}; \citealp{KPSW91AER}), which has been widely used in empirical studies.

-Cointegrating relations can be efficiently estimated by a variety of methods, such as FM-OLS (\citealp{PH90RES}), DOLS (\citealp{SW93Ecta}), and maximum likelihood estimation of the CVAR itself (\citealp{Joh95}).
-However, a shortcoming shared by all these approaches is their reliance on the assumption that the series are generated by a model with some autoregressive roots that are exactly unity.
-The fragility of inferences to even small violations of this assumption was highlighted in a seminal contribution by \citet{Ell98Ecta}, who showed the possibility of large size distortions when roots lie only within a $O(n^{-1})$ neighbourhood of unity.
-His findings are particularly disturbing, because data generated by a VAR with roots that are `nearly' unity is essentially indistinguishable from data generated by the same model with exactly unit roots.
+Cointegrating relationships are often of intrinsic interest because macroeconomic theories make definite predictions about the existence and magnitude of the long-run equilibrium relationships that these embody.
+(See e.g.\ \citealp{FM95QJE}; \citealp{MMS04AER}; \citealp{SK07AER}.)
+For the purposes of estimating these relationships, and thus of testing the predictions of such theories, a variety of efficient methods exist, such as FM-OLS (\citealp{PH90RES}), DOLS (\citealp{SW93Ecta}), and (rank-imposed) maximum likelihood estimation of the VAR itself (\citealp{Joh95}).
+However, all these methods rely on a common assumption that the data is generated by a VAR with a certain number of exact unit roots. \citet{Ell98Ecta} showed that should this assumption fail only slightly -- such that some roots are merely `close' but not exactly equal to unity -- then inferences based on these methods can suffer from severe size distortions.
+His findings are particularly disturbing because this problem arises even in a VAR with roots that are `nearly' unity, in the sense of lying within an $O(n^{-1})$ neighbourhood thereof, which is practically indistinguishable from the same model with exact unit roots.